joshuacox/passgen/README.md

 ### Usage

-`passgen` use a pretty good random and copy to your clipboard, primary and secondary.
+`passgen` use a pretty good random generator to make a randomized password and copy to it your clipboard, primary and secondary.

-i.e. ctrl-shift-v, shift-insert, and middle click all ought to work in linux and print you out a decent password.
+i.e. ctrl-shift-v, shift-insert, and middle click all ought to work in linux and paste you out a decent password.
 Or if you like you can copy any section of the resulting out of `passgen -v`

 `passgen -v`  will get you a bunch of random output on the terminal

-`passgen 8`  will get you a bunch of random output of length 8
+`passgen 8`  will get you a random password of length 8 and copy to the clipboards

+`passgen 32`  will get you a random password of length 32 and copy to the clipboards

 ### Install